iwat/vibecert/README.md

 - The SQLite database should be backed up regularly and stored securely
 - The default database directory is created with restrictive permissions (700)
 - Consider additional file system encryption for sensitive certificate environments
+- Delete operations are atomic and check for certificate dependencies before deletion

 ## Examples